-An electronic device is defined as any personnel device that enables the students to connect with mobile or wifi networks.
-(E.g. tablets, phones, pda, laptop etc.)
+An electronic device is defined as any device that enables staff and students to connect to the internet or other electronic devices with mobile (3G/4G), Wi-Fi or Bluetooth networks.
+(E.g. tablets, phones, PDA, laptop etc.)

 In order to promote effective teaching and learning during lessons and create an appropriate ethos around the school during the school day, electronic devices may be used in lessons but only when explicit permission has been given by the teacher.
 The following instructions do not extend permission to other times of the day or areas of the school.